lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

 ```

 :begin_tab:`mxnet`
-Imagine that your variable `Z` already lives on your second GPU.
-What happens if we still call  `Z.copyto(gpu(1))`?
-It will make a copy and allocate new memory,
-even though that variable already lives on the desired device.
-There are times where, depending on the environment our code is running in,
-two variables may already live on the same device.
-So we want to make a copy only if the variables
-currently live in different devices.
-In these cases, we can call `as_in_ctx`.
-If the variable already live in the specified device
-then this is a no-op.
-Unless you specifically want to make a copy,
-`as_in_ctx` is the method of choice.

 Imagine que sua variável `Z` já esteja em sua segunda GPU.
 O que acontece se ainda chamarmos `Z.copyto(gpu(1))`?
 Ele fará uma cópia e alocará nova memória,